1. Introduction

 1. Nmap (Network Mapper):

-• Netcat is a versatile networking utility used for reading and writing data across network connections.
+• Netcat is a versatile networking utility used for reading and writing data across network connections.- This command checks if the specified ports are open (-z) and provides verbose output (-v).3.
+Masscan:

 Command Example: